3 Signs You're Ready to Upgrade Your Tennis Racquet

 1/22/2021 - Staff Writer - Racquets & Paddles

-1. You Were a Beginner Who Is Now Getting More Serious About the Game
+1. You Were a Beginner Who Is Now More Serious About Playing Tennis

-However, now that you are getting more serious about your game, it may be time to upgrade to a more serious racquet that will enhance your game even further.
-Additionally, a second racquet always comes in handy.
+However, now that you are getting more serious about your tennis game, it may be time to upgrade to a more serious new racquet that will enhance your game even further.
+Additionally, extra racquets always come in handy.

-You may have a sentimental attachment to the racquet that you first learned to play with, but there are practical reasons to hold onto it as well.
-Bringing a spare racquet with you to the court comes in handy if your grip starts to slip due to sweat on the handle or if you break a string on your primary racquet.
+You may have a sentimental attachment to the racquet that you first learned to play tennis with, but there are practical reasons to hold onto it as well.
+Bringing a spare racquet with you to the court comes in handy if your grip starts to slip due to sweat on the handle or if strings break on your primary racquet.

 2. You Are Becoming a Strong Player